 Figure 6: Offsets for sub-image D in the full image

-The programming model can easily accommodate gaps shown in Figure 3.
+The programming model can easily accommodate gaps as shown in Figure 3.

-This use case is the same as the base Excalibur use case.
+This use case is the same as the base Excalibur use case described in the section above (see page 26).

 Eiger Use Case

-The Eiger use case is different from the first two use cases discussed.
+The Eiger use case is different from the use cases discussed above.
 There is no template selection in the source datasets.
 The whole dataspace for each dataset in a files f-i.h5 will be selected.
 The loop over the source datasets corresponds to the call to H5Pset_virtual_mapping using “printf” formatting for file names.
+For more information, see the “C-style printf Formatting Notes” section on page 22.